NDIS & CATA Fact Sheet

 Where are CATA programs categorised under the NDIS?

-CATA provides specialised Creative Art Therapy sessions for all people dealing with adverse experiences and/or End Of Life.
+CATA provides specialised Creative Arts Therapy sessions for all people dealing with adverse experiences.
 As an accredited disability service provider under the NDIS, CATA has undergone a rigorous accreditation and compliance process with the National Standards for Disability Service (NSDS).
 As a result of this, all aspects of service delivery are compliant and standardised so that CATA is providing the highest level of disability support for all participants.

-CATA COMES OUT TO YOU OR YOU CAN COME TO CATA OR ONLINE.
-CATA provides one on one or group sessions with qualified and experienced Creative Arts Therapists who uphold the values of a person-centred and holistic approach.
+CATA uphold the values of a person-centred and holistic approach.
 We create a safe space to explore thoughts and feelings in visual form without judgement or interpretation.
 Creative Art Therapy is not about being a ‘great artist’, it’s about the process and the relief, relaxation and meaning it can bring.

-All Creative Art Therapy sessions are attuned to the individual's needs and focusing on fulfilling their goals.
+All Creative Arts Therapy sessions are attuned to the individual's needs and focusing on fulfilling their goals.

 How can I use my NDIS funds to for Creative Art Therapy?